 Camp Fossenvue was started by a group of seven women from Geneva looking for a place to camp for their summer vacation.
 They chose Faucetts Point now called Caywood Point located on the eastern shores of Seneca Lake, New York.
 These women were leaders in the women’s suffrage movement.
 In existence from 1875 to the early 1900’s, it was an unusual "lakeside retreat" for wealthy social reformers, artists, poets, suffragettes including Susan B. Anthony, John Ruskin and many other famous people.

 A fight to prevent oil and natural gas exploration, fracking and drilling in the Finger Lakes National Forest, has been raging for years.
 Strong opposition has so far prevented that from happening.
 Can you imagine what that would do to New York State's only National Forest and it's environment and wildlife?
-Let's not forget about the more than 48,000 visitors per year looking for peace and solitude in the pristine environment of this tiny forest.
+Let's not forget about the "old ones" and more than 48,000 visitors per year looking for forest chlorophyll and outdoor activities in this tiny forest.

 Blueberry Camground: Turn right and follow CR 2 east for 4.0 miles to the Blueberry Patch Campground and parking area.